 Soil grading is accomplished by sloping the soil down and away from the home.
 Even when done at slight angles, this creates a runoff of water that prevents it from collecting around the home’s base and seeping into the ground, where fountain damage could occur.

 Another use for around the home could include filling in any gaps or cavities that are found throughout the premises.
-Using fill dirt allows you to fill the gaps and holes without worrying about the soil settling over time, or collapsing and creating more inconsistencies in the surface.
+Using this type of soil allows you to fill the gaps and holes without worrying about the soil settling over time, or collapsing and creating more inconsistencies in the surface.

 Fill dirt can also be used for larger projects such as sidewalk, street, and driveway paving.
-The dirt can be used for the foundation of the road, as well as creating a flat surface when the natural terrain varies.
+This ground material can be used for the foundation of the road, as well as creating a flat surface when the natural terrain varies.
 Naturally, the dirt is often used to facilitate grading and sloping away from the road, which often involves building shoulders.

 Although fill dirt isn’t ideal for using in flower beds and planting, it still has plenty of functional uses around a property.

 Flower beds have many uses for fill dirt.
 For instance, fill dirt can be used to create contouring around the flower beds, or as a way to create varied levels throughout the flower bed.
-Raised flower beds are especially benefitted from fill dirt, as these types of beds often require the soil to be raised to a certain level.
+Raised flower beds are especially benefitted from this type of soil.
+These types of beds often require the soil to be raised to a certain level.
 Using nutrient-rich soil full of organic matter can not only be wasted when used to raise soil, it also risks breaking down over time.
-Fill dirt safely raises the soil to the desired level, while creating a base to add the planting soil on top of.
+Fill material safely raises the soil to the desired level, while creating a base to add the planting soil on top of.

 In-ground pools are also helped by using fill dirt.
 The dirt can be used to create a smooth border without any drop off from where the concrete ends and the grass begins.
 The same can be said for patio stones and steps placed anywhere in your yard.
 Retaining walls that are in need of a more secure ground can be helped by fill dirt as well.